lukemorales/funkcia/docs/data-types/optionasync/README.md

 Rejects the promise with `UnwrapError` if the `Option` is `None`.
 {% endhint %}

-Returns a promise that unwraps the underlying `Option` value.&#x20;
+Returns a promise that unwraps the underlying `Option` value.

 ```typescript
 import { AsyncOption } from 'funkcia';